 - It’s your first line of inbound marketing strategy.

-- It presents all the information potential customers need to make a decision about your business.
+- It presents all the potential information customers need to decide on your business.

 Stage One: DIY Versus Hiring It Done

-One way to shave some money off of your website budget is to choose to do it yourself instead of hiring a quality professional.
+One way to shave some money off your website budget is to do it yourself instead of hiring a quality professional.
 There are, however, a couple of problems with this approach.
-First, you aren’t a website designer (unless, of course, that is exactly what your business is meant to do).
-As a business owner, you will wear many hats and accomplish many purposes.
+First, you aren’t a website designer (unless that is exactly what your business is meant to do).
+You will wear many hats as a business owner and accomplish many purposes.
 A website designer, however, can often offer a higher-quality website design than you’re able to create on your own.

 Next, keep in mind the value of your time.
 If your time is better spent on another task–marketing or creating your product, for example–then it’s well worth the cost associated with developing our website.
 Make sure to account for the cost of your time when deciding what you have to spend on any project, particularly website design.